SwathiPapani/Random-Password/README.md

 # Random-Password-Generator

-This is a simple Random Password Generator built using HTML, CSS, and JavaScript.
+This is a simple Random Password Generator built using *HTML, CSS, and JavaScript*.
 It allows users to generate secure and random passwords with customizable options.

-Technologies Used
+## Technologies Used

-HTML: Structure of the webpage
+- *HTML* – Structure of the form
-CSS: Styling and responsive design
+- *CSS* – Styling and responsiveness
-JavaScript: Password generation logic
+- *JavaScript* – Form validation and interactivity

-How to Use
+## How to Use

 1. Open the project in a web browser.
 2. Set the desired password length.